Post-Contact Beothuk History

 The Fur Trade

 We know relatively little about the first contacts in the 16th century between the Beothuk and Europeans.
 There is evidence that a casual trade, similar to what occurred elsewhere in the Gulf of the St. Lawrence, was carried on in Newfoundland and perhaps the Strait of Belle Isle.
 Such a trade may have at times taken the form of a “silent barter”--an exchange that involved one party leaving goods at a customary spot to be replaced by goods left by a second party.
 Silent barter seems to occur when two groups who are rather wary of each other's presence wish to trade.
-Certainly, the Beothuk would have wished to acquire the iron needles, copper pots, knives and hatchets that were so attractive to other Aboriginal people throughout the New World.
+Certainly, the Beothuk would have wished to acquire the iron needles, copper pots, knives and hatchets that were so attractive to other Indigenous people throughout the New World.
 Similarly, the first fishermen who came to the region were delighted to be able to trade these goods for the valuable beaver, marten and fox furs that brought a high price in Europe.

 Elsewhere in the northeast, this casual fur trade in the 16th century developed into a full-blown trade in the 17th century.
 In this regard, the Mi'kmaq of the Maritime provinces are a good example.
 The Mi'kmaq began trading with the very first Europeans to come to the area and by the beginning of the 17th century, had come to depend upon them.
 While iron needles, hatchets and knives, as well as copper kettles, cloth, and beads could enhance their life, they came with a considerable cost.
 Fur-bearing animals provide relatively little, if any, meat (except for beavers), but they require the expenditure of a good deal of energy to hunt or trap.
 Time spent trapping foxes or otters, say, and chopping holes in frozen beaver lodges, was that much less time that one could spend hunting moose and caribou.
 Also, there was a cost involved in simply gathering at a fishing harbour to await the arrival of a European vessel.
 We know from the historical record that, on occasion , Mi'kmaq and Innu clustered in large numbers at such places, quickly exhausting the food supply.
 This sometimes meant that they then had to trade for European food such as dried peas, flour, and the like--food that was much less nutritious than traditional fare.

 In addition to disrupting the traditional round, the fur trade brought other ills as well.
-Europeans brought alcohol, with which the Aboriginal people of the northeast had no experience.
+Europeans brought alcohol, with which the Indigenous people of the northeast had no experience.
 By the 17th century the Mi'kmaq were also acquiring firearms which made warfare more deadly.
-There also seems to have been an increase in Aboriginal warfare as various groups sought to expand their share of the fur trade.
+There also seems to have been an increase in Indigenous warfare as various groups sought to expand their share of the fur trade.
 Perhaps the greatest cost of the fur trade, however, was European disease.
 The Native people of the New World had no immunity to such diseases as small pox, influenza, measles, and the like, and the 17th century was the beginning of a long biological assault on groups such as the Mi'kmaq.

 The Mi'kmaq also experienced a kind of cultural assault as well.
 The 17th century brought European missionaries who ridiculed traditional beliefs and sought to make Christians of the people they encountered.
 The Mi'kmaq, and other people of the northeast, also found themselves drawn into the imperial wars of the era.
 This was a period when the French and the English fought for control of these new (to them) lands, and it was customary for both nations to try to secure Native allies.